The-OASIS-Project/The-OASIS-Project.github.io/docs/mirage.md

 While many properties are universal, some are specific to certain element types, allowing for more detailed customization:

-* **`special` element:** In the HORIZON UI, "special" elements are dynamic components designed to display real-time information and interactive data, each identified by a unique `name`.
+* **`special` element:** In the MIRAGE UI, "special" elements are dynamic components designed to display real-time information and interactive data, each identified by a unique `name`.
 Here’s a breakdown of these elements:
     * **`altitude`:** Shows how high the user is, useful for applications needing elevation data.
     * **`pitch`:** Displays the tilt angle of the device, crucial for maintaining orientation in navigation or remote-controlled operations.
     * **`heading`:** Provides directional information, helping users to navigate by showing which way they’re facing relative to magnetic north.